madboffin/bci-mi-classproyect/README.md

 # Brain-Computer Interface (BCI) Motor Imagery Classification Project

 This project implements a Brain-Computer Interface system that processes and classifies EEG (Electroencephalography) data, specifically focusing on motor imagery tasks.
 The system can distinguish between different mental states, such as rest state and right-hand motor imagery.
+The resulting classification is sent as input for a game with the intent of giving feedback to the user.

 ## Overview